The best Romanian wines and wineries

 The Averesti Winery was built in 1874, and it is located in the Northeastern part of Moldavia, on the Husi Vineyards.
 The vines have been cultivated here for thousands of years, and today the Winery spreads over an area of 550 hectares filled with local varieties of wine such as Zghihara and Busuioaca, as well as international varieties.

-Each year, a wine bottle is buried in the coldest spot of the wine cellar as an offering to the land and to those that worked it in the past.
+Each year, a wine bottle is buried in the coldest spot of the wine cellar as an offering to the land and to those who worked it in the past.

 Inside a Murfatlar wine shop.
 Photo source: CramaMurfatlar.ro